Quantum field theoryPath integral | S Matrix | Quantum electrodynamics

 Theory of relativitySpecial theory of relativity | General theory of relativity

-Algebra for dummies
+Algebra for dummies free

 one or more v values of the variable are usually solutions to algebraic equation.
 Algebra was first combined with geometry by Rene Descates to study coordinate geometry.
 This was a revolution in mathematics and science.
 Coordinates are levels for points in two or more dimensional space.

 RamanujanRamanujan was an Indian born mathematician and algebraist.
 He developed many theorems of algebra.
 One of his discoveries is the formula of number three(3).